What You Need to Know About the End of Support for Windows 10

 3. Follow the On-Screen Instructions: If eligible, you’ll receive a prompt to download and install Windows 11.
 The process takes some time, and your computer will restart multiple times before the upgrade is complete.

-• Security vulnerabilities: Your system will no longer receive crucial updates, leaving it susceptible to malware, viruses, and other cyber threats.
+• Security vulnerabilities: Your system will no longer receive crucial security updates, leaving it susceptible to malware, viruses, and other cyber threats.

 • Software and hardware incompatibility: Over time, newer software and hardware devices may not work properly or be supported on an outdated OS.